 Mode, Frequency & Duration of Therapy Sessions In London

-Mode Of Therapy In my London counselling practice I value the real and authentic face to face interactions of counselling - person to person in a physical room together.
+Mode Of Therapy In my London counselling practice I value the real and authentic face-to-face interactions of counselling - person to person in a physical room together.
 Online, Skype and Telephone Counselling also available.
+Walk and talk therapy is also available.

 Initial Arrangements I offer an initial meeting so I can clarify what's happening in your life, any issues, concerns.
 I will want to hear about your situation and why you have come in order to assess your main needs and what will best help you.
 Following this, regular, weekly, open-ended therapy sessions will typically be agreed.
 Starting counselling is an important step and becomes a commitment for both of us.
 (See also Counselling Approach - Finding Out About You)